bob-fornal/work-notes/Cloud/AWS/CSAA/Solutions-Architecture-Discussions.md

 ### Overview

-Elastic Beanstalk is a developer centric view of deploying an application on AWS.
+Elastic Beanstalk is a developer-centric view of deploying an application on AWS.

 * It uses components we have seen before: EC2, ASG, ELB, RDS, ...
 * It is a Managed Service that automatically handles capacity provisioning, load balancing, scaling, application health monitoring, instance configuration, and more.
-* The developer's responsiblity is the application code.
+* The developer's responsibility is the application code.
 * The developer still has full control over the configuration.

 Components